xavierallem/EmbeddedLinux-C/assignment_2.2/problem2.md

     - Access GATT services from BLE, use your own script that you have written in assignment 2.1 Problem 2.

+- MQTT Client Publishes back to the same topic the Success or the Error of the shell commands run for bluetooth.

 ### For Example:

 Lets say